comScore

 10 Black-Owned Canadian Restaurants You Need to Try ASAP

-If you fancy yourself a foodie and like to frequent restaurants, you’re in luck.
-There is no shortage of Black-owned spots across the country that deliver incredibly tasty meals that reflect the rich and diverse culinary history of the Black diaspora.
-From coast to coast to coast, this list is just a start and a great way to support local, Black-owned restaurants.
+February is Black History Month, and if you are a foodie and like to frequent restaurants, you’re in luck.
+There is no shortage of Black-owned restaurants across the country that deliver delicious meals that reflect the rich and diverse culinary history of the Black diaspora.
+From coast to coast, this list is just a start and a great way to support local, Black-owned restaurants this month and forever.

 Juke Fried Chicken